-Action/Services Implementation: Partial implementation due to lack of coordinated and concentrated effort for all stakeholder groups to define "healthy lifestyle and nutritional choices" and create action plan based on it.
+Action/Services Implementation: Still work in progress; Partial implementation due to lack of coordinated and concentrated effort for all stakeholder groups to define "healthy lifestyle and nutritional choices" and create action plan based on it.

 Describe the overall effectiveness of the actions/services to achieve the articulated goal as measured by the LEA.